 - budget gap;

-- losses (in case of fixed price for projects);
+- losses (in case of a fixed price for projects);

 - customer distrust and disloyalty (in case of time rates);

-- stress both for your team and your customer.
+- stress both for your team and your customers.

 I CLASSICAL SOFTWARE COST ESTIMATION TECHNIQUES